Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

+        --group

+	    The once-off group to use for the current operation.
+	    This is a Stackato 2 option.

+        --no-prompt

+	    Disable interactive queries.

+        --no-tail
+          Complementary alias of --tail.
+        --no-trace
+          Complementary alias of --trace.
+        --non-interactive
+          Alias of --no-prompt.
+        --noprompt
+          Alias of --no-prompt.
+        --organization

+	    The once-off organization to use for the current operation.
+	    This is a Stackato 3 option.

+        --space

+	    The once-off space to use for the current operation, specified by name.
+This is a Stackato 3 option.
+	    Cannot be used together with --space-guid.

+        --space-guid

+	    The once-off space to use for the current operation, specified by guid.
+This is a Stackato 3 option.
+	    Cannot be used together with --space.

+        --tail

+	    Request target to stream the log.

+        --target

+	    The once-off target to use for the current operation.

+        --timeout

+	    The time the client waits for an application to start before giving up and returning, in seconds.
+	    Note that this is measured from the last entry seen in the log stream.
+While there is activity in the log the timeout is reset.

+	    The default is 2 minutes.

+	    Use the suffixes 'm', 'h', and 'd' for the convenient specification of minutes, hours, and days.
+The optional suffix 's' stands for seconds.

+        --token

+	    The once-off authentication token to use for the current operation.

         --token-file

 	    Path to an existing and readable file containing the targets and authorization tokens.

-        -n
-          Alias of --no-prompt.
         --trace

 	    Activate tracing of the issued REST requests and responses.
 	    This option is a no-op now.
 Tracing is always active.
 See the 'trace' command to print the saved trace to stdout.

+        -n
+          Alias of --no-prompt.
+        -o
+          Alias of --organization.
         -t
           Alias of --trace.
-        -o
-          Alias of --organization.
-        --noprompt
-          Alias of --no-prompt.
-        --target

-	    The once-off target to use for the current operation.

-        --token

-	    The once-off authentication token to use for the current operation.

-        --no-tail
-          Complementary alias of --tail.
-        --non-interactive
-          Alias of --no-prompt.
-        --space-guid

-	    The once-off space to use for the current operation, specified by guid.
-This is a stackato CF v2 option.
-	    Cannot be used together with --space.

-        --organization

-	    The once-off organization to use for the current operation.
-	    This is a stackato CF v2 option.

-        --tail

-	    Request target to stream the log.

-        --no-trace
-          Complementary alias of --trace.
-        --no-prompt

-	    Disable interactive queries.

-        --space

-	    The once-off space to use for the current operation, specified by name.
-This is a stackato CF v2 option.
-	    Cannot be used together with --space-guid.

-        --group

-	    The once-off group to use for the current operation.
-	    This is a stackato V1 option.

-            </div></div>

-.. _command-create-service:
+.. _command-stackato create-service:

-      create-service  *<vendor>*  *<name>*  *<application>*
+      stackato create-service  *<vendor>*  *<name>*  *<application>*
         Create a new provisioned service, and optionally bind it to an application.

         .. raw:: html